 Some students who indicate that they are residents of the state on their initial University application may be asked to complete a residency application to verify their status.
 Failure to complete this application can result in the student being charged at the non-resident tuition rate.

-It is a student's responsibility to verify their tuition billing rate and follow up with the Office of Student Accounts if they feel that it is incorrect.
+It is a student's responsibility to verify their tuition billing rate and follow up with the Office of Student Financial Services if they feel that it is incorrect.
 Residency determinations cannot be made retroactively.

 Residency Eligibility Basics